Intel on Anyone

 Make safer housing decisions

-Concrete things a roommate background check report helps you find
+Concrete things a roommate check report helps you find

 An identity that doesn't match the name on the application